Get results. Guaranteed.

 Education & Certification

-...joined Teach For America and taught high school English for two years.
+...for seven years.
+My first teaching experience was at Mizzou.
+After getting my master's, I joined Teach For America and taught high school English for two years.
 Most recently, I taught composition and developmental English at Penn Valley Community College.
 My approach to tutoring is non-directive.
 I ask questions to help guide students to answers, which helps them practice critical thinking skills and deduction, rather than rote memorization.
-Overall, this leads to a greater understanding of concepts and a better ability to recall information and perform academic tasks independently.
+Overall, this leads to a greater understanding...

 Education & Certification